 A thorough risk assessment will identify

 the types of risks and potential losses.
 More valuable than your

 personal property is the well-being of your most valuable assets -- your

+customers and employees.
 How much value does your company place on them?

 They can tell every time they drive into your parking lot.
 If there are